Mohammedirfan1301/College/COMP_ORG/README.md

 This directory will contain projects related to the Computer Organization and Assembly Language class.
-It will likely contain MIPS/Intel assembly language code plus some other random shit.
+It will likely contain MIPS/Intel assembly language code.